Questions On Debt Management Plans (Or DMPs)

 About legal issues

-By entering a DMP, your creditors can issue a default notice as you are defaulting on your original credit agreement.
-That is, although you are making monthly repayments, the payment is likely to be less than you originally agreed to pay when you entered the original credit agreement.
+If you alter or adjust your creditor payments, whether that is by negotiating reduced payments yourself or by entering into a debt management plan, your creditors can issue a default notice.
+Although you are still making monthly repayments, the payment is likely to be less than you originally agreed to pay when you entered the original credit agreement.
+A default notice can be issued at any point during your arrangement even if you are maintaining the terms of your renewed agreement.

 If you receive a default notice, it doesn’t automatically mean the creditor is going to take legal action.
 The default will appear on your credit file for 6 years from the date it was issued.